-Declamation: The student delivers a speech written by some other person and presented as a public address and found in print, on video, DVD or on an audio recording.
+Declamation.
+The student delivers a speech written by some other person and presented as a public address and found in print, on video, DVD or on an audio recording.
 Speeches that have been used only for forensic competition are not acceptable, even if they can be found in print.
 The presentation should include an introduction that provides the title of the speech and the author, and should include relevant information about the theme and date of the oration or its historical significance.
 Dialects of the original speaker need not be mimicked.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum

-Original Oratory: The student presents original thought and commentary on a topic of his/her choice.
+Original Oratory.
+The student presents original thought and commentary on a topic of his/her choice.
 Generally, but not always, the speech is of a persuasive nature.
 A maximum of 150 directly quoted words is allowed in the oration.
-Students will be judged on their delivery skills and ability to discuss the topic effectively and intelligently.
 Students must use their own work, and may not copy the same speech or substantial sections of the same speech as another contestant.
 Students in Original Oratory are responsible for the accuracy of citations of evidence.
 Students must cite facts and analysis from source material accurately and in keeping with the author’s intent.
-Judges may request to see original copies of sources cited, and bring discrepancies to the attention of the tournament director.
-Time: 10 minute maximum, including introduction (30 second grace); no minimum
+Judges may request to see original copies of the sources cited, and bring discrepancies to the attention of the tournament director

 LIMITED PREPARATION EVENTS

-Novice Extemporaneous Speaking: The rules for this event are the same as those for Extemporaneous Speaking except that this event is limited to first-year extemporaneous speaking competitors ONLY.
+Novice Extemporaneous Speaking.
+The rules for this event are the same as those for Extemporaneous Speaking except that this event is limited to first-year extemporaneous speaking competitors ONLY.
 In Novice Extemp, a single note-card with no more than 50 written words is permitted.
 If a note-card is to be used, the judge must review it prior to the presentation.
 Any note-card violation should be brought to the attention of the prep room coordinator prior to the speech; or, the student may choose to proceed without the use of the note-card..
 This event does not have a cross-examination period in the final round.
 There is a time limit of 7 minutes maximum with a 30 second grace period beyond the 7 minute limit.
 There is no minimum time.